slipwayhq/slipway_docs/blog/2025-05-27-eink-energy-dashboard.md

 ![Annotated Dashboard](/img/blog/eink-energy-dashboard-annotated.png)

-This is quite a lot of Components, but each one ends up being quite a small amount of code.
+This is quite a lot of Components, but each one ends up being a fairly small amount of code.

 To keep this post a reasonable length I'll just give a brief explanation and show the source code of each one.
 Don't feel you have to look at every line, the idea is just to give a general